michaelcombescot/icp_organizer_web_component/README.md

 GOOD TO KNOW:
 - Note for the dfx file => dependencies field will check if the canisters are already deployed, or it will try to deploy it, so don't put the buckets here.
+For the bucket we just need to generate the candid/js files if one day we need to be able to call a bucket directly.